sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 Select the `Public (0)` tab and then select `Profit Planning Tool`.

-This will allow us to only display the Profit Planning Page in our embed.
+This will allow us to only display the `Profit Planning Tool` page only, in our embed.

 <img src="assets/public7.png" width="500"/>